ST10252746/prog6221-part-3-ST10252746/README.md

 I received 100% for part 2 and therefore received no feedback.

 ## 5. Features implemented in Part 3:
 Several features have been added to the application and implemented in Part 3 of the POE.
+This makes the app smoother to use and decreases the chance of input errors.
 - Features including different windows for the flow of events/functions of the app.
 - Features such as the use of buttons for user input and user selection.
 - Features such as the use of comboboxes and listboxes for user selection.